egarcia28/ENG3_Projects/README.md

 In this project, we aimed to create a self-adjusting spinning wheel using a rotary encoder and photointerrupter.
 We implemented the PID control algorithm to regulate its speed towards a setpoint.
 We chose a simple PID box and wheel in order to make the project as simple as possible so that we could do it within the short timeframe we were given.

+### Planning

+Link to our planning document [here](https://docs.google.com/document/d/1_5pHvHOThR4zLVl37LQGPIIBqNMTqXxpK_LaQb-RbFw/edit#).
+We tried to leave as much time for PID tuning and troubleshooting as possible.

 Materials used:

 - 1 lcd screen and backpack